My First PC Build

 Ubuntu 19.04 was immediately upgraded to Ubuntu 20.04 and things got a bit weird then, the software sources wouldn’t load meaning I couldn’t add any software over what was already installed.

-What I will say for the hardware here is that it took minutes to install a new opperating system.
+What I will say for the hardware here is that it took minutes to install a new operating system.
 I was blown away at how fast it went with an SSD.

-Although I was glad to get through it all without anything catestrophic happening there are still some things that could be improved upon if you’re asking me.
+Although I was glad to get through it all without anything catastrophic happening there are still some things that could be improved upon if you’re asking me.